Racing Club Beirut

-Racing Beirut won the Lebanese Premier League three times, the Lebanese Challenge Cup twice, and the Lebanese Second Division three times.
+Racing Beirut won the Lebanese Premier League three times, the Lebanese Challenge Cup twice, and the Lebanese Second Division four times.
 They also finished runners-up in the Lebanese FA Cup twice.

 History

+Early history

 The club was founded in 1934 by several locals from the Achrafieh and Gemmayzeh districts of Beirut, Lebanon.
 The club's name is inspired from French football club Racing Paris, who the club's presidents supported.
 Racing played five years in the Lebanese Second Division, and got its first promotion to the Lebanese Premier League in 1940.

 In 1953, Albert Kheir was elected as the club's president.
 He sought to heighten the club's status in the country, by buying 20-year-old Joseph Abou Murad from Intissar Chayyah, Said Haidar from Al Nahda, and Yuguslavian coach Ljubiša Broćić.

 Racing Beirut played international friendly games against a variety of famous clubs and selections during the 1970s, including one against the Brazil national under-23 team.

+Recent history

+The match between Ahed and Racing Beirut in the first matchday of the 2023–24 Lebanese Premier League, on 6 August 2023, was the first to test the use of video assistant referee (VAR).